Skip to content

 18. American Redstart

 The American redstart and the Old World redstart are two different types of birds.
-They both belong to the warbler family, but they come from different parts of the world.
+They belong to the warbler family but come from other parts of the world.
 The American redstart is found in North and Central America.

 It is known for its vibrant plumage, with black and orange feathers.
-This bird is commonly seen in wooded areas, where it flits around catching insects in mid-air.
-It is a small bird, usually measuring around 5 to 6 inches in length.
+This bird is commonly seen in wooded areas, flitting around and catching insects mid-air.
+It is a small bird, usually measuring 5 to 6 inches long.

 On the other hand, the Old World redstart is found in Europe and Asia.
 It has a slightly different appearance compared to the American redstart.